ewolff/user-registration/README.md

 - The subdir `user-registration-acceptancetest-selenium` contains automated acceptance tests implemented with Selenium.
 They are run through the Web GUI.
-- Finally the  `user-registration-acceptancetest-gatling` contains automated capacity tests implemented with Gatling.
+- Finally the subdir `user-registration-acceptancetest-gatling` contains automated capacity tests implemented with Gatling.
 These are executed throught the Web GUI.

-Additionally to these projects that are part of the Maven build additional projects are provided:
+Additionally to these projects built by Maven additional projects are provided:

 - The subdir `docker` contains a setup to install the application in a Docker container in a Vagrant box.
 Docker is a lightweight approach